CROH-Lab/Standard-Operating-Procedures/Coral Sampling Protocol.md

 - Homogenize the sample in the Falcon tube at AMP 20% with the timer set to 20 seconds.
   - If sample is greater than 40mL invert 5 times to ensure proper homogenization
 - Vortex for 5 seconds and take two 1mL slurry samples.
+- Vortex again and take two 5mL samples for biomass
 - Place sample in centrifuge for 5 minutes at 3000rpm (make sure sample is balanced – need the same volume in every Falcon tube).

 ![Picture1](https://github.com/user-attachments/assets/1b19e655-47ac-47c5-9538-f665aad52c56)